confusedolive/Jeronimo-CE888/assignment02/README.md

-# Analysis of socieconomical bias by the police in London, UK
+# The influence of an area’s economic status in the outcome of stop and search procedures.
+An analysis of police bias in London.
 > A study on the effect socio economical status of an area has in police decisions during stop and search procedures in London.

 ## Table of contents